zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

     **INSTANCE DETAILS**:

-    - **Account Name**: Enter `best-for-you-db-SUFFIX`, where SUFFIX is your Microsoft alias, initials, or another value to ensure the name is unique (indicated by a green check mark).
+    - **Account Name**: Enter `best-for-you-db-SUFFIX`, where SUFFIX is your Microsoft alias, initials, or another value to ensure the name is unique (indicated by a green checkmark).
     - **API:** Select **Azure Cosmos DB for MongoDB API**.
     - **Location:** Select a location near you from the list (Note: not all locations are available for Cosmos DB).
     - **Version**: Accept the default version.